5jt/dyalog-cookbook/manuscript/52 Appendix 3 — aplcores and WS integrity.md

 [parm]:title = 'aplcores'

-# Appendix 3 --- aplcores, WS integrity & corruptions
+# Appendix 3 --- aplcores and WS integrity

 The _workspace_ (WS) is where the APL interpreter manages all code and all data in memory.
 The Dyalog tracer / debugger has extensive edit-and-continue capabilities; the downside is that these have been known to occasionally corrupt the workspace.
 However, there are many other ways how the workspace may get corrupted: